The Arui: a Wonder to Behold

 The night was drawing to an end.
 John Doe stared at the screen of his mobile phone.
 The street outside was dark and covered in snow.
 He was at the mercy of his mobile phone.
 The electricity had been cut off weeks ago and the only technological item at his disposal was the device he was clasping.
 It had cost him 300 dinars, his monthly wage.
 He headed to the kitchen, following the dim light shed by the candles in the corridor.
 He stepped on one of them and swore at the candle and at the light.
 Then he dissolved into a bout of laughter.
 One could accuse John Doe of not having always led an exemplary life, but at least he looked on the bright side of things.
 When he learned that his wife had been cheating on him and that his son was calling him names behind his back, he merely jested about his misfortunes.

-After he had bust a gut in the corridor, he continued on, cursing while moving forward toward the ...Read more
+After he had bust a gut in the corridor, he continued on, cursing ...Read more

 Once upon a Time . . . the Rose City